yobaNGE/FModelToSC/README.md

 3. The tool writes `output/units.json` and logs how many factions were parsed for Team 1 and Team 2.
 4. If anything is missing, the run also creates/updates **`missing-assets.txt`** in the project root.
 Every line is an asset that needs to be exported (commander ability settings, vehicle data tables, delay presets, etc.).
-5. Open the yobaNGE FModel fork → **Tools → Missing Asset Extractor**, paste the contents of `missing-assets.txt`, press **Extract**, and copy the newly exported files into the same export root as your other JSONs.
+5. Open the yobaNGE FModel fork → **Tools → Missing Asset Extractor**, paste the contents of `missing-assets.txt`, press **Extract**.
+I just extract stuff in default Fmodel directory.
+Parser expect extracted assets to have same hierarchy as in Fmodel.
 6. Rerun step 2 until `missing-assets.txt` is no longer populated.
 When it stays empty the unit data is complete.

 > `UnitsMain` only needs to run again when you add new factions, modify vehicles, or see new missing assets.
 The layer exporter reads `output/units.json` automatically; you can also pass a custom path as the third argument to `Main` (see below).